 Choose-your-own adventure: This 10-mile trail near Lakeside offers bypasses on all of its challenging features, so take your pick of obstacles.
 Enjoy scenic vistas of Flathead Lake and the surrounding mountains.
 There are three trailheads to access the Blacktail OHV system.

-Trail #917: From U.S. Highway 93 near Lakeside, turn west onto Blacktail Road (after turning, turn left immediately, before the hardware store).
+Trail #917 – Getting There: From U.S. Highway 93 near Lakeside, turn west onto Blacktail Road (after turning, turn left immediately, before the hardware store).
 Continue up Blacktail Road, which turns into Forest Service Road #917 for about 12 miles.
 The trailhead is on the left.

-Trail #918: This trail can be accessed from the north off of Highway 2 or from Lakeside.
+Trail #918 – Getting There: This trail can be accessed from the north via Highway 2 or from Lakeside.

-Trail #919: From State Highway 2, turn onto Kila Road for about 1.8 miles; going through Kila, turn left onto Smith Lake Road (2/10mile), turn right onto Browns Meadow Road (1 mile), turn left onto Truman Creek Road (2.3 miles), turn right onto Wild Bill Road after the pavement ends, continue up this road about 2.7 miles, and turn left down a seemingly private driveway for 1/10 of a mile.
+Trail #919 – Getting There: From State Highway 2, turn onto Kila Road for about 1.8 miles; going through Kila, turn left onto Smith Lake Road (2/10mile), turn right onto Browns Meadow Road (1 mile), turn left onto Truman Creek Road (2.3 miles), turn right onto Wild Bill Road after the pavement ends, continue up this road about 2.7 miles, and then turn left onto the designated access road (which resembles a private driveway) for 1/10 of a mile.
 The trailhead is on the right.
 There is wooden three-rail fencing on the left side of the drive.
 If you pass a road on the left (#9662) with an open field on the right, you’ve gone just a little too far.

 Open: June – October

 This local favorite west of Kalispell is popular in the summertime, but if you’re looking for a quieter ride, venture over in the late spring or early fall before big-game hunting season begins.
-The trail—just north of Ashley Lake—offers 7 miles of scenic ATV terrain, and the lake itself provides off-trail recreation like swimming, fishing and camping.
+The trail, located just north of Ashley Lake, offers 7 miles of scenic ATV terrain, and the lake itself provides off-trail recreation opportunities, including swimming, fishing and camping.

 Open: Year-round (weather dependent)

 Mix things up in the dunes and play pits of this large, open area at the northeast corner of the Koocanusa Reservoir, best accessed late March through late June when the water levels are low.
-You’ll also find 20 miles of trails that lead into the woods surrounding the reservoir.
+You’ll also find 20 miles of trails that lead into the surrounding woods.
 This area is actually the original site of the city of Rexford.
-Please note, there are American Indian burial grounds in the area.
-They are well marked and closed to riding—please be respectful.
+Please note that there are American Indian burial grounds in the area.
+They are well-marked and closed to riding—be respectful.

 Open: Year-round (weather dependent)